Religion in Estonia: Eastern Orthodoxy

-There were two Orthodox Christian Churches in Estonia – the Estonian Orthodox Church, which was part of the Moscow Patriarchate, and the Estonian Apostolic Orthodox Church under Constantinople.
+There were two Orthodox Christian Churches in Estonia, namely the Estonian Orthodox Church, which was part of the Moscow Patriarchate, and the Estonian Apostolic Orthodox Church under Constantinople.
 The Estonian Ecumenical Patriarchate of Constantinople is a small group which is barely heard of outside Estonia.
 The membership of the Apostolic Orthodox was about 30,000 in 1996.
 Since 1840 many Lutherans converted to Orthodox Christianity which resulted in the rise of the Orthodox in Estonia.
 In 1920, the Apostolic Orthodox Church became autonomous from the Russian Patriarch Tikhon.
 The reoccupation of Estonia by the Soviet Union ended the autonomy of the Estonian Apostolic Orthodox Church however, the autonomy was regained in 1996 after Estonia regained her independence from the Soviet Union.
 The number of the Estonian Apostolic Orthodox Church during the Soviet era was about 200,000 out of which 80% were native Estonians.

 The division between the two Orthodox Christian churches in Estonia is relative.
 The Estonian Apostolic Orthodox is dominated by ethnic Estonians whereas the majority of the Estonian Orthodox Church are ethnic Russians.
 The communication and cooperation between the believers of the two Orthodox communities in Estonia is a social practice and occurs at the individual level.
-A research by Tom Esslemon in 2011 revealed that fewer than one in five Estonians claim that religion plays an important role in their lives.
+A research by Tom Esslemon in 2011 revealed that fewer than one in five Estonians say that religion plays an important role in their lives.
 According to the 2000 Estonian census, 29% of the total population belonged to some religion An Eurobarometer poll in 2005 claimed only 16% of Estonians believe in God; however, 54% believed in some sort of spirit or life force.